 The first is developments in overseas economic activity and prices and in global financial and capital markets.
-Inflation rates in the United States and Europe have followed a declining trend, albeit with fluctuations, and overseas central banks have apparently signaled future policy interest rate reductions.
-That said, inflationary pressure has remained on a global basis and, in the case where inflation rates stay elevated through wage increases and other factors, there is a risk of tight monetary policy being prolonged.
-Moreover, since the policy interest rate hikes by overseas central banks to date have been rapid, there are uncertainties over how these hikes will affect their real economies and financial systems with a time lag.
+Inflation rates in the United States and Europe have followed a declining trend, albeit with fluctuations, and some central banks have started to slightly lower their policy interest rates.
+That said, inflationary pressure has remained on a global basis and there is a risk of tight monetary policy being prolonged.
+Moreover, there are uncertainties over how past policy interest rate hikes by overseas central banks will affect their real economies and financial systems.
 Taking these risks into account, it is necessary to pay due attention to developments in financial and foreign exchange markets and their impact on Japan's economic activity and prices.
 Meanwhile, depending on factors such as the course of the situation surrounding Ukraine and the Middle East, downward pressure on overseas economies could heighten.
 In addition, regarding the Chinese economy, there are high uncertainties surrounding the future pace of pick-up, as adjustment pressure has remained in the labor and real estate markets, and it is necessary to pay attention to how inventory adjustment pressure on some goods will affect overseas economic activity and prices.